 04 of 06

-New Orleans' cities of the dead are the permanent resting place of almost 250 years' worth of the city's deceased.
-The graves and crypts in various cemeteries feature some of the most elegant stonework, statuary and stained glass that you'll see anywhere in the world, alongside crumbling bricks and old fallen headstones.
+New Orleans's cities of the dead are the permanent resting place of almost 250 years' worth of the city's deceased.
+The graves and crypts in various cemeteries feature some of the most elegant stonework, statuary, and stained glass that you'll see anywhere in the world, alongside crumbling bricks and old fallen headstones.

-Lafayette Cemetery No. 1 is reasonably safe, and you can loop a quick self-guided tour in with a trip to the Garden District, where it's located, but if you're planning on visiting Metairie Cemetery, the fabulously eerie St. Roch or any of the St. Louis cemeteries, consider going with a group or taking a guided tour—they can be havens for pickpockets and muggers.
+Lafayette Cemetery No. 1 is reasonably safe, and you can loop a quick self-guided tour in with a trip to the Garden District, where it's located.
+However, if you're planning on visiting Metairie Cemetery, the fabulously eerie St. Roch or any of the St. Louis cemeteries, consider going with a group or taking a guided tour; these areas can be havens for pickpockets and muggers.
 Save Our Cemeteries is a New Orleans non-profit that both runs historically rich cemetery tours and works on cemetery restoration.Continue to 5 of 6 below.

 05 of 06